AlbertFKHansen/ProjectWork/README.md

 **Important notebooks:**
 * semantic_direction.ipynb - Used for the semantic analysis and visuals in section 5.5
-* intervention_visual.ipynb - Used for plotting the intervention UMNAP and PCA visuals of raw images.
+* intervention_visual.ipynb - Used for plotting the intervention UMAP and PCA visuals of raw images.
 * Exploratory_plotting.ipynb - Contains an interactive look into how data can be loaded and visualized: Plots generated for our results section.
 * Breakdown_analysis.ipynb - Analysis comparing projection techniques and breakdown analysis - used for section 5.3